 - Every page needs an owner.
 This sounds obvious, but this is a real challenge for large organizations and ones with distributed authorship.

-- Plan to communication changes in revisions (printed docs), or to remove links to pages whose usefulness has ended.
+- Plan to communicate changes in revisions (printed docs), or to remove links to pages whose usefulness has ended.
 That can be harder than it sounds, so plan it into your communications.

 Almost every organization I’ve been in has a tendency to treat content creation as a snapshot in time, to build pages, write copy, or document processes as if “This is it!
 It’s perfect!
 Keep it that way forever!”
 One look at the creation process will tell you this isn’t true: how many revisions does the average press release go through?
 How many of you have named a slide deck something like ‘New Business Proposal v24 Final FINAL’?